 53. Can the work of breathing be easily measured during spontaneous breathing?

-54. What does Paw primarily effect?
+54. What does Paw primarily affect?

 Oxygenation